cchencool/msbd5001_individual/README.md

 # msbd5001_individual
 kaggle competition

-## To run the code, pluse use do follow:
+## To run the code, pluse do follow:

 1. checkout all repository